 Parks Reopening Guidelines

 Pierce County parks are open for public use with protocols and guidelines to keep the public safe.
-The majority of parks outdoor spaces will be open from 7:00 a.m. to 7:00 p.m. daily.
-Chambers Creek Regional Park gates close at 8:30 p.m.
+The majority of parks outdoor spaces will be open from dawn to dusk, daily, unless otherwise posted.

 Additional protocols have been created to promote respectful use and manage site capacity including limiting travel, shortened stays, and social distancing measures.
-With Pierce County’s move into Phase 2 of the Governor’s Safe Start reopening program, Pierce County Parks will begin permitting small group fitness, sport and outdoor recreational opportunities beginning June 22.
+With current phasing within the Governor’s Safe Start reopening program, Pierce County Parks now permits small group fitness, sport and outdoor recreational opportunities.
 Authorized activities must adhere to limitations in the Governor’s guidance and require the submission of a “return to play” health and safety plan.

-Some park amenities have reopened for permitted use including Spire Rock and select sports complexes may accommodate youth practices in preparation for game and tournament play which will begin in Phase 3.
+Some park amenities have reopened for permitted use including Spire Rock and select sports complexes may accommodate youth practices in preparation for game and tournament play.
 Teams must register for use and follow Sporting Activities Guidance.

-Permits will only be authorized for activities with safety plans and restrictions that follow Phase 2 guidance.
-Picnic shelters and some athletic complexes’ fields will remain closed until Phase 3.
+Permits will only be authorized for activities with safety plans and restrictions that follow the current Governor's guidance.
+Picnic shelters and some athletic complexes’ fields remain closed at this time.

 Guidelines for Staying Safe While Enjoying the Outdoors